Investigating psychology 2

 The module is designed to highlight work that crosses the boundaries between the four core areas; for example, by employing concepts or methods developed in one area of research to help us understand psychological problems that have been mainly studied in another.

-You will conduct and write up two mini projects which will develop and assess your quantitative and qualitative research skills in experimental and text-based research methods.
+You'll conduct and write up two mini projects which will develop and assess your quantitative and qualitative research skills in experimental and text-based research methods.
 You will also be assessed through two interactive computer-marked assignments (iCMAs), a poster, a collaborative assignment and an integrative essay.
 The module finishes with a partly seen examination.

 If you are considering progressing to Investigating psychology 3 (DE300), normally you should have completed this module.